Fernand Bonnier de La Chapelle: Trial and execution

 The next morning, 25 December 1942, he was convicted in less than an hour.
 Bonnier declared that he had acted only for reasons of moral purity.
 The judge signed a removal order sending Bonnier to the military tribunal of Algiers.
 The court sat that night and rejected requests for further investigation.
 My Viala and Sansonetti acted as lawyers for the accused.
 The rest of the procedure took place in less than a quarter of an hour.
 The court discounted Bonnier's motivations and age and sentenced him to death.

 The lawyers requested clemency.
 The law required the appeal to be heard by the Head of State, Philippe Pétain.
 That procedure would have had to await the end of hostilities.
 Charles Noguès, dean of the Imperial Council, proclaimed himself acting High Commissioner, under an unpublished order issued by Darlan on 2 December 1942.
 The order was invalid according to the legal order of Vichy.
 Nogues immediately rejected the clemency petition.
 Henri Giraud, who was then head of military justice as Commander-in-chief, refused to postpone execution, and ordered his execution the next morning at 7:30.

 Alarmed by his conviction, Bonnier asked to speak to a police officer and Commissioner Garidacci responded.
 Bonnier revealed that Abbé Cordier was aware of his intentions and implicated Henri d'Astier.
 Garidacci kept this confession to himself, with the apparent intention of later blackmailing d'Astier.

 Giraud was elected that day by members of the Vichy Imperial Council, to replace Darlan.
 When d'Astier and others appealed to Giraud, he told them it was too late.

 Bonnier de la Chapelle was executed in Hussein-Dey, the square known as "the shot".
-His speedy trial and execution fueled theories about who may have been behind the assassination.
+His speedy trial and execution fuelled theories about who may have been behind the assassination.